QuintenVedder/Cpp-Chess/README.md

 # Cpp Chess
- chess in c++
+chess made with C++ and sfml

-The assets used are created by Wildlife and are available here: https://wildlifestudios.itch.io/chess-set-pixel-art
+some of the assets used are created by Wildlife and are available here: https://wildlifestudios.itch.io/chess-set-pixel-art

-the executable file is called "chess-executable". want to compile it yourself here is the command? g++ main.cpp -o chess-executable -lsfml-graphics -lsfml-system -lsfml-window
+the executable files can be found in src/ under the name chesslinux-mac and chess-windows.exe.

+the program consists of the main.cpp file containing the game loop, a utilities.h file containing most functions/methods and the pieceClass.h containing the class i used for the chess pieces.

+for now the file structure is a mess, i will propably change that in the near future.